 Publication date—Each article will receive a unique digital object identifier (DOI), and the date of publication will be the date on which the article is posted to BioOne.

 Open Access fees—All APPS papers are Open Access.
 Non-BSA members will be charged $750 per article.
 BSA members will be assessed a reduced fee of $195 for each published article.
-This policy applies to all articles accepted, unless that article has been specifically invited by the Editorial Board.
+This policy applies to all articles accepted, except for invited articles for which the Editorial Board has agreed to waive fees at the time of article submission.
 Payment must be received before online publication.
 Note: As an Open Access journal, APPS does not provide free pages for BSA members, and papers published in APPS do not count against an author’s annual allotment of free pages in AJB.

 APPS Copyright and Licensing Information—APPS operates under a Creative Commons Attribution 3.0 license (CC-BY-NC-SA).
 Under the terms of this license, authors retain ownership of the copyright of their articles.
 Users are allowed to download, print out, extract, reuse, archive, and distribute the article for noncommercial use; this use is contingent upon appropriate credit being given to the authors and the source of the work and upon the new creation being licensed under the same terms.
 The license ensures wide availability of the article and that the article can be included in any scientific archive.
 Those wishing to use material for commercial purposes should contact the author.
 Papers authored by one or more US government employees are licensed under a Creative Commons public domain license (CC0), which allows unlimited distribution and reuse of the article for any lawful purpose.
 The Creative Commons license applies to all submissions on or after 31 October 2012.